dvdmuckle/minsh/README.md

 ### Compile and install

-`make && make install`
+`make && sudo make install`

-Will install to your ~/.local/bin folder.
+Will install to your /usr/bin folder.

+Alternatively, `make && make test-install` will install to ~/.local/bin

 ### Use